heckler1/ansible_playbooks/README.md

 The PHP role installs PHP 7.

 The reboot role reboots the host and, by default, waits up to 60 seconds for it to come back online, checking every 15 seconds.
-These values are relatively short, and geared mostly towards virtual machines.
+These values are relatively short, and geared towards virtual machines.
 For physical hosts, higher values are recommended.

+The register Spacewalk role installs the required pacakges and registers a host with the designated Spacewalk server.
+For CentOS hosts only.

+The unregister Spacewalk role removes the Spacewalk packages, with the exception of m2crypto and epel-release, and unregisters the host from Spacewalk.
+For CentOS hosts only.

 The update play is self explanatory.
 It autoremoves unneeded dependencies by default.

+The VirtIO prep role prepares a virtual machine for migration from VMWare to oVirt.
+It activates any necessary drivers in the kernel, removes VMWare tools, installs and activates the oVirt guest agent, and shuts the host down to be migrated.

 The WordPress role installs WordPress with Apache 2, PHP 7.0, and MariaDB/MySQL.
 It sets up self-signed HTTPS certs.
 A WordPress instance installed with this play returns a 0/10 on OpenVAS.
 DB name is "wordpress".
 DB user is "wordpress"

-The LAMP play installs the Apache, MySQL, and PHP roles and then reboots the host.

-The LEMP play installs the NGINX web server, MySQL, and PHP roles and then reboots the host.